th-rtyf-re/chess-dip/RULES.md

 ### Multiple-square orders

-A multiple-square order automatically issues a convoy order on each of its intermediate squares: such an order looks like
+A multiple-square order automatically issues a **convoy** order on each of its intermediate squares: such an order looks like
-`e2 C f1 - c4`.
+`e2 C f1 - c4`, or
+`e2 C f1 S c4`,
-Note that this order applies to the square, not any specific piece on the square.
-Also note that a square can receive multiple convoy orders.
-Powers cannot explicitly order such moves, but they can support them with a new type of support, the support-convoy.
+where in the second example `c4` is the *landing square* of the support order from `f1`.
+Note that convoys are ordered to squares, not pieces.
+Also note that a square may receive multiple convoy orders.
+Powers may not explicitly order such moves, but they may support them with a new type of support, the **support-convoy**.
 Such an order looks like
 `K e1 S e2 C f1 - c4`.
 The convoy strength of a convoy order is the number of successful support-convoys that it receives.
 A convoy order fails if its convoy strength is less than that of another convoy order on the same square.
 A convoy order also fails if a move order onto its square succeeds, this success being determined by interpreting the convoy strength as a prevent strength.